 - B.A.
 Clemson University, 1981

 - Public Law and Courts

 - Civil Rights and Liberties

 Publications and Speaking Engagements

-She also participated in a panel discussion, “Through the Decades -- The Student Experience at Clemson Since Integration.”
-YouTube video of the program
+Baugh participated in a panel discussion, “Through the Decades -- The Student Experience at Clemson Since Integration.”
+YouTube video of the program.

-Joyce Baugh was the keynote speaker for the MLK Day Celebration at Thomas M. Cooley Law School in Lansing, Michigan on January 21, 2013.
-View article
+She also was the keynote speaker for the MLK Day Celebration at Thomas M. Cooley Law School in Lansing, Michigan on January 21, 2013.
+View article.

 In May 2012, the Michigan Political History Society (MPHS) hosted a signing of Joyce Baugh’s book, The Detroit School Busing Case: Milliken v.
 Bradley and the Controversy Over Desegregation.
 She is pictured here with Paul Long, a member of the MPHS Board of Directors.